Arabic numerals: Italy

 When my father, who had been appointed by his country as public notary in the customs at Bugia acting for the Pisan merchants going there, was in charge, he summoned me to him while I was still a child, and having an eye to usefulness and future convenience, desired me to stay there and receive instruction in the school of accounting.
 There, when I had been introduced to the art of the Indians' nine symbols through remarkable teaching, knowledge of the art very soon pleased me above all else and I came to understand it.

-The Liber Abaci introduced the huge advantages of a positional numeric system, and was widely influential.
-As Fibonacci used the symbols from Béjaïa for the digits, these symbols were also introduced in the same instruction, ultimately leading to their widespread adoption.

-Fibonacci's introduction coincided with Europe's commercial revolution of the 12th and 13th centuries, centered in Italy.
-Positional notation could be used for quicker and more complex mathematical operations (such as currency conversion) than Roman and other numeric systems could.
-They could also handle larger numbers, did not require a separate reckoning tool, and allowed the user to check a calculation without repeating the entire procedure.
-Although positional notation opened possibilities that were hampered by previous systems, late medieval Italian merchants did not stop using Roman numerals (or other reckoning tools).
-Rather, Arabic numerals became an additional tool that could be used alongside others.
+The Liber Abaci's analysis highlighting the advantages of positional notation was widely influential.
+Likewise, Fibonacci's use of the Béjaïa digits in his exposition ultimately led to their widespread adoption in Europe.
+Fibonacci's work coincided with the European commercial revolution of the 12th and 13th centuries centered in Italy.
+Positional notation facilitated complex calculations (such as currency conversion) to be completed more quickly than was possible with the Roman system.
+In addition, the system could handle larger numbers, did not require a separate reckoning tool, and allowed the user to check their work without repeating the entire procedure.
+Late medieval Italian merchants did not stop using Roman numerals or other reckoning tools: instead, Arabic numerals were adopted for use in addition to their preexisting methods.